Evaluation measures (information retrieval): F-score / F-measure

-F-measure can be a better single metric when compared to precision and recall; both precision and recall give different information that can complement each other when combined.
-If one of them excels more than the other, F-measure will reflect it.
+Since F-measure combines information from both precision and recall it is a way to represent overall performance without presenting two numbers.

 Average precision

 Precision and recall are single-value metrics based on the whole list of documents returned by the system.
 For systems that return a ranked sequence of documents, it is desirable to also consider the order in which the returned documents are presented.
 By computing a precision and recall at every position in the ranked sequence of documents, one can plot a precision-recall curve, plotting precision $p(r)$ as a function of recall $r$.
 Average precision computes the average value of $p(r)$ over the interval from $r=0$ to $r=1$:

 That is the area under the precision-recall curve.

 This integral is in practice replaced with a finite sum over every position in the ranked sequence of documents:

 where $k$ is the rank in the sequence of retrieved documents, $n$ is the number of retrieved documents, $P(k)$ is the precision at cut-off $k$ in the list, and $\Delta r(k)$ is the change in recall from items $k-1$ to $k$.

 This finite sum is equivalent to:

 where $\operatorname{rel}(k)$ is an indicator function equaling 1 if the item at rank $k$ is a relevant document, zero otherwise.
 Note that the average is over relevant documents in top-k retrieved documents and the relevant documents not retrieved get a precision score of zero.

 Some authors choose to interpolate the $p(r)$ function to reduce the impact of "wiggles" in the curve.
 For example, the PASCAL Visual Object Classes challenge (a benchmark for computer vision object detection) until 2010 computed the average precision by averaging the precision over a set of evenly spaced recall levels {0, 0.1, 0.2, ...
 1.0}: